offline-agency/laravel-cart/README.md

 On multiple instances the Cart will return to you a Collection.
 This is just a simple Laravel Collection, so all methods you can call on a Laravel Collection are also available on the result.

-As an example, you can quicky get the number of unique products in a cart:
+As an example, you can quickly get the number of unique products in a cart:

 ```php
 Cart::content()->count();